WORCESTER — What do you mean no one uses Worcester Airport?According to IMDB, the movie Shuttle was the last to film at the Worcester Airport.

 Scott: Am I the only one who sees the word "therapist" and thinks of Turd Ferguson?
 Anyway, I went into this a bit skeptical.
 I've seen the end of it before, so there's that; plus, it's a Robin Williams "beard" movie, which means he's being serious and could at any moment veer into Patch Adams territory, which is the film equivalent of setting the National Terror Alert at Orange.
 It's just... hide the kids, you know?

 However, I was pleasantly surprised, mainly because Robin Williams is actually pretty darn good in this movie.
 And the romance element wasn't as bad as I was fearing it would be.
 Those sorts of things can go wrong in a big hurry (see: Wonderland) but while this wasn't the best young-people-falling-in-love movie I've seen (Before Sunrise kind of takes the cake on that aspect of things) it didn't make me want to slap everyone involved either, which is a bit of a moral victory.
+In other words, this movie could have been terrible on dozens of levels but managed to be pretty good all around, which is probably why relieved audiences and reviewers went so overboard on the praise.
+Everyone was just expecting it to be an indie film apocalypse.

 Those little things help make this less of a Boston movie than it could have been.
 Sure, the movie is set at MIT and Harvard and the main characters are set in Southie, but would the movie really have been any different if it were set at Cal Poly, Stanford, and San Francisco?